 Many foreign visitors to Japan may notice quickly that in many public restrooms there are neither paper towels nor an air dryer in order to dry their hands, and you may feel funny having to resort to wiping them on your own clothes.
 Then if you look around, you may notice that the reason for this is a Japanese custom: handkerchiefs.
-It customary to use your own handkerchiefs to dry your own hands, and although some restrooms (convenience stores, department stores, etc.) will have means with which to dry your hands, many do not.
+It is customary to use your own handkerchiefs to dry your hands, and although some restrooms (convenience stores, department stores, etc.) will have means with which to dry your hands, many do not.

 Additionally, certain public restrooms, namely those in the stations, do not even have soap!
 Many visitors are surprised by this because Japan is such a sanitary and obsessively clean country.
 So you may want to travel with your own hand soap or sanitizer, now often conveniently sold in keychain versions.